 (c) A new paragraph (5) is added to read as follows:

-“(5) Make grants to child development facilities to support the costs of maintaining dedicated slots for infants and toddlers with disabilities and for providing out-of-school-time programming to school-aged children with disabilities and to implement a referral program to place children with disabilities in dedicated grant-funded slots.”.
+“(5) Make grants to child development facilities to support the costs of maintaining dedicated slots for infants, toddlers, and preschoolers with disabilities and providing out-of-school-time programming to school-aged children with disabilities and to implement a referral program to place children with disabilities in dedicated grant-funded slots.”.

 SUBTITLE E. STATE BOARD OF EDUCATION COMPENSATION